The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 Identifying the Morrigan with Other Celtic Goddesses

-In the book Lebor Gebala Erenn, there are three different versions of events featuring the three sisters.
-Badb, Macha, and Anann were the three sisters.
+In the book Lebor Gebala Erenn, there are three different versions of events featuring the three sisters, Badb, Macha, and Anann.
 In each version, the Morrighan is identified with one of them.

-For example, Anann is identified with the Morrighan in the Leinster Version yet it was Macha in the Fermoy version.
-Thus, the Morrighan was not one of three Goddess sister, but it was a name applied to those three sisters.
+For example, Anann is identified with the Morrighan in the Leinster Version, yet it is Macha in the Fermoy version.
+Thus, the Morrighan was not one of the three Goddess sisters, but it was a name applied to those three sisters.
 Each woman becomes the Morrighan in different manuscripts.
 They are seemingly both three individuals and one person.

 Another source claims that the number three has tremendous significance in Celtic mythology.
 That could be one reason why The Morrighan sometimes appears in the form of three sisters.
 However, there are times when she actually appears as a singular figure.